Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Bicycles Share the Rua Caminho de Santiago on day sixteen on the Central Route of the Portuguese WayBicycles Share the Rua Caminho de Santiago

-After 3.0 full kilometers on the Rua Caminho de Santiago, it ends here at the intersection, below, as the Way turns left onto the Rua de Ferrado at approximately 17.7 kilometers
+After 3.0 full kilometers on the Rua Caminho de Santiago, it ends as the Way turns left onto the Rua de Ferrado after approximately 17.7 kilometers

 The Lovely, High-Walled Rua de Ferrado on day sixteen on the Central Route of the Portuguese WayThe Lovely, High-Walled Rua de Ferrado